ECE at the U

 WHERE DO OUR STUDENTS GO TO GRADUATE SCHOOL?

-Aside from our BS/MS program, our students have successfully enrolled at Cornell University, MIT, Hong Kong University of Science and Technology, Stanford University, University of Washington, and UT Austin among many others!
+Aside from our BS/MS program here at the U, our students have successfully enrolled at Cornell University, MIT, Hong Kong University of Science and Technology, Stanford University, University of Washington, and UT Austin among many others!

 We have active chapters of:

 - IEEE (Institute of Electrical and Electronics Engineers)

 - Tau Beta Pi